| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 other arguments |

-The polyserial correlation is calculated using the polyserial
+The polyserial correlation is calculated using the polyserial function from the

-package, and assumes factor levels are in the given order.
+polycor package, and assumes factor levels are in the given order.
 NAs are automatically handled by pairwise omit.

-with polyserial correlation for factor-numeric pairs,
+A tibble of class pairwise with polyserial correlation for factor-numeric pairs,

 or NULL if there are not at least one such pair.